Work with our education team to coordinate activities that best suit your students.

 - Pioneer school

 - Peg doll making

 - Pioneer building

 - Pioneer laundry

 - Butter churning

 - Vintage car rides

-- Visit to Swan Hill Regional Art Gallery – The gallery has an excellent permanent exhibition as well as touring exhibitions.
+- Swan Hill Regional Art Gallery – The gallery has an excellent permanent exhibition as well as touring exhibitions.
 This is a great way to introduce students to the world of art.

 - Catalina Museum – Take a short journey to Lake Boga and explore the region’s involvement during WWII and onwards.
 As Australia’s number 1 flying boat repair depot.